syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ### Collection of User Defined Types

 You can create a `SfDataGrid.GridPickerColumn` and set its ItemsSource property to a user-typed collection to display a list of user defined items in the picker drop down.
 Initially the picker column will be displayed with the values from the [GridColumn.MappingName](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~MappingName.html) property of the column if the [DisplayMemberPath](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridPickerColumn~DisplayMemberPath.html) and [ValueMemberPath](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridPickerColumn~ValueMemberPath.html) are not set.

-You can also edit the other columns based on the `DisplayMemberPath` and `ValueMemberPah` using a `GridPickerColumn`.
+ #### DisplayMemberPath

- * `DisplayMemberPath` - Compares the values of the properties set as `GridColumn.MappingName` and `ValueMemberPath` in their respective underlying collections.
+ Displays a value by comparing the values of the properties set as `GridColumn.MappingName` and `ValueMemberPath` in their respective underlying collections.
 If the `ValueMeberPath` property's values contains the `MappingName` property's current value, then its corresponding `DisplayMemberPath` property's value is displayed in the `GridCell`.
 Else the `GridCell` appears blank.
 However in the edit mode the values of the `DisplayMemberPath` property are dispayed as the picker items.

+ #### ValueMemberPath

- * `ValueMemberPath` - Once editing is ended the column having the `MappingName` equal to the `ValueMeberPath` has its data changed to the corresponding `ValueMemberPath` value for the selected `DisplayMemberPath` value in the picker.
+ Once editing is ended the column having the `MappingName` equal to the `ValueMeberPath` has its data changed to the corresponding `ValueMemberPath` value for the selected `DisplayMemberPath` value in the picker.

 The following code example shows you how to customize the picker data using `DisplayMemberPath` and `ValueMemberPath`